danog/toncontest/wallet/README.md

     The external TL-B Message X object is deserialized, with info printed to stdout.
     Then, the custom `multiSigWrapper`, `wrappedMessage`, `modeMessage` and `codeMessage` TL-B objects are deserialized, with info printed to stdout.
     In the case of `modeMessage` (simple message to be sent by wallet once enough signatures are gathered), a the internal Message X object is also unpacked, with info printed to stdout.
-    In the case of `codeMessage`, the new public key dictionary is unpacked an printed to stdout, along with a csr dump of the code slice and other info.
+    In the case of `codeMessage`, the new public key dictionary is unpacked and printed to stdout, along with a csr dump of the code slice and other info.
-* `test.fif` - TVM testing platform
+* `test.fif` - TVM testing platform (collator emulator)
     ```
     usage: test.fif <init-message> <message> <func> [ <message2> <func2> ... ]
     ```